 4. More effective for weight loss

-As a rule, full-body workouts consist of compound exercises and hit major muscle groups, which means that you will spend more energy for such a workout, which is an advantage plus for those who want to lose weight.
+As a rule, full-body workouts consist of compound exercises and hit major muscle groups, which means that you will spend more energy within such a workout, which is an advantage for those who want to lose weight.

 5. It is easier to build a training program and follow it

 This is especially true if you are a regular gym-goer or if strength training is not the main type of your physical activity.
-So you will ensure that you maintain a good shape, evenly building all the muscles.
+So you will ensure that you maintain a good shape, evenly building all of the muscles together.
 It is also easy to build a circuit workout training, which helps save more time, since instead of rest, you will move on to training the next muscle group.
-In addition, this workout will not allow you to “cool down” and you will spend even more energy maintaining the pulse in the fat-burning zone, thus combining strength and cardio training.
+In addition, this workout will not allow you to “cool down” and you will burn even more energy while maintaining the pulse rate within the fat-burning zone, thus combining strength and cardio training together.

-As athletes are getting more training experience, the intensity of training increases.
-The recovery capacity of the body also increases, but still it has certain limits.
-By training each muscle separately with heavy weights on different training days, you can achieve greater muscle overload, which promotes better muscle growth and strength.
-After that, there is usually a week of rest for the targeted muscles, and then goes training for other muscles.
+As athletes are gaining more training experience, the intensity of training increases.
+The recovery capacity of the body also increases, but still it has certain limitations.
+By training each muscle separately with heavy weights on different training days, you can achieve greater muscle overload, which promotes better and faster muscle growth and strength.
+After that, there is usually a week of rest for these targeted muscles, and then target training towards other muscles.

 2. Helps target problem areas

-The undoubted advantage of phul training is that you can build the shape of your body, target problem areas, tone lagging muscles.
+The undoubted advantage of PHUL training is that you can build the shape of your body while targeting these problem areas and tone lagging muscles.

 3. Helps get various goals

-Phul is easier to adapt if your goal is not just to strengthen and tone the muscles, but to achieve hypertrophy of a particular muscle.
-This training helps to hit each muscle group.
-Thus, if you try to work on the strength in full body mode, the training will take more than two hours, while in PHUL we divide the load by days.
+PHUL is easier to adapt, if your goal is not just to strengthen and tone the muscles, but to achieve hypertrophy of a particular muscle group.
+This training helps to hit each muscle group individually.
+Thus, if you try to work on the strength in full body workouts, the training will take more than two hours, while in PHUL we divide the load by days.

 4. You can train every day

-If you can’t imagine a day of your life without a gym, then separated load will also be quite reasonable.
-This way you will avoid overtraining, giving the muscles a proper recovery.
+If you can’t imagine a day of your life without being in a gym, then separated load will also be quite reasonable.
+This way, you will avoid overtraining and give the muscles a proper recovery period.

 It is difficult to say which type of workout is better.
 Both approaches have pros and cons.
-However, the full body suits athletes of all fitness levels, especially beginners.
-Phul is designed for those who already have experience in various types of training, especially strength, so you should not start with it.
+However, the full body workouts suit athletes of all fitness levels, especially beginners.
+PHUL is designed for those who already have experience in various types of training, especially strength, so you should not start with it.

-Also, one should take into account the psychological factor, because someone likes the feeling of fatigue after training, others enjoy the energy-boosting effect.
-With the correct approach, you can get impressive results using both these methods.
+Also, one should take into account the psychological factor, because some people like the feeling of fatigue after training while others enjoy the energy-boosting effect.
+With the correct approach, you can get impressive results using both of these methods.

-Of course, no one forbids combining and alternating them, taking advantage of both types of training.
-For example, you can use two days for PHUL, and do a full body on the third day.
-For your convenience, you can find ready-made training programs, which will allow you to train even more effectively.
-We wish you success and progress in your trainings!
+Of course, no one forbids combining and alternating them or taking advantage of both types of training.
+For example, you can use two days for PHUL, and do a full body workout on the third day.
+For your convenience, you can find ready-made training programs, which will allow you and your body to train even more effectively.
+We wish you success and progress in your trainings plans and goals!